MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 - Use the following Omnibar Switching icon to switch back to the preferred profile.
 This action will make the browser remember your choice for that URL.
 - Go to *edge://settings/profiles/multiProfileSettings* and select **Choose preferred browser for sites** to turn off or select a preferred profile for the applicable site.

-### Does the switching preference sync across other Edge channels?
+### Does the switching preference sync across other Microsoft Edge channels?

 No, currently it does not.
 You will have to make switching preferences on each channel separately.